be-next/MonoAxis/README.md

 ### Prerequisites

 MonoAxis is written in Rust, and you will need to install the Rust toolchain to build and run it.
-To build and run this project, you will need the following tools (as usual):
+So, to build and run this project, you will need the following tools (as usual):

 - [Rust](https://www.rust-lang.org/tools/install) and [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) (no matter the OS)